It’s officially time to Drop Everything and Read for DEAR Day!

 From enjoying my coffee while it’s still warm to getting some much-needed rest.

-Self-care aside, I tend to get so much done on our DEAR Days!
+Self-care aside, I tend to get so much accomplished on our DEAR Days!

 With that said, there are 3 major reasons I plan a random DEAR day in our homeschool.